Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseSensitivityClassification.md

 # Get-AzSqlInstanceDatabaseSensitivityClassification

 ## SYNOPSIS
-Gets the current information types and sensitivity labels of columns in the database.
+Gets the current information types and sensitivity labels of columns in the Azure SQL managed instance database.

 ## SYNTAX